signalogic/SigSRF_SDK/README.md

 Ubuntu_14.04.4_Trusty (Ubuntu 14.04)

-**NOTE: User needs to download and use suitable version of rar package (depending on thier OS) with the auto install script**
+**NOTE: User needs to download and use suitable version of rar package (depending on their OS) with the auto install script**